 - Powder Box - An explosive box filled with black power

-- Boulder - Used to protect treasure.
+- Boulder - Demolishes all in its horizontal path.
+Used to protect treasure.
 Will crush any spelunker that gets in its way.
 Triggered when taking a golden idol in the mines.

 - Lava - Molten rock that will melt just about anything.

 - Ceiling Trap - A spiked ceiling that will begin drop when you attempt to take a golden idol in the temple.